Teochew Spiral Yam Mooncake: layered and flaky pastry encasing a sweet yam / taro paste. It is pretty to look at, and extremely delicious to eat!

 - Line a baking sheet with parchment paper or silpat.

-- Flip the dough over and place 1 filling portion in the center of the dough.
+- Place 1 filling portion in the center of the dough – the cut-side of the dough should be facing outside.
 Encase the filling with the dough, keeping it as round as possible without distorting the layers.
 Pinch the bottom to seal.
-Place the mooncake on the lined baking sheet.
-Repeat.720 grams yam filling
+Shape the mooncake slightly so that they are round.720 grams yam filling

 Baking

-- Preheat oven to 170C (conventional) / 160C (convectional).
-Bake 20 to 30 minutes (mine took 25 minutes) until cooked through (you don’t want it to be too browned as you want to see the pretty purplish colour of the pastry).
-Let mooncakes cool on the baking sheet for 15 minutes, then transfer to a baking sheet to let them cool completely.
+- Unfrozen mooncakes: Preheat oven to 150°C (conventional) / 140°C (convectional).
+Place the mooncakes on a lined baking sheet, spacing them 2 inches apart from one another.
+Bake 30 minutes until cooked through (if the mooncakes are browning, tent it with aluminum foil.)
+Let mooncakes cool on the hot baking sheet for 15 minutes, then transfer to another baking sheet to cool completely.

 Storage

-- The mooncakes can be stored in an airtight container at room temperature for 2 to 3 days.
-For longer storage, store in the refrigerator or freeze.
-Warm the mooncakes in the oven or air fryer before consuming.
+- The baked mooncakes can be stored in an airtight container at room temperature for 2 to 3 days.
+Toast the mooncakes in the oven or air fryer before consuming.

 NOTES